-Some may struggle under the spotlight, others may struggle to get a sniff ahead of Lionel f*cking Messi.
+Some may struggle under the spotlight, others may struggle to get a sniff ahead of some of their superstars.
 Either way, it’s understandable.

 We’ve taken a look at nine players sold by Barca since 2000 to produce their best form after leaving the club.